Why Most Newsletters Don’t Work

 part two: For Effective Newsletter Content, Get Real

-Client newsletters do generate results.
+Newsletters to clients do generate results.
 Yet, many business people who issue a newsletter find it frustrating to generate the results they want.
 Those not willing to give up on their newsletter ought to get real about newsletter content.
-Doing so could prove quite rewarding.

 what newsletters do

 A good newsletter might never cause a spike in sales.
-However, if you watch other indicators over time – such as business per client, referrals from newsletter readers, and overall client retention – then you would see how a newsletter performs as an investment in client relationship management.
+However, if you watch other indicators over time – amount of business per client, referrals from newsletter readers, and overall client retention – then you could see how a newsletter performs as an investment in client retention and net business growth.

 Newsletters shape market perception.
 Good newsletters help to build and maintain hundreds or thousands of business relationships through regular, meaningful engagement.